Lebanese government resigns over deadly Beirut port blast | DW | 10.08.2020

-In a brief televised speech on Monday, Prime Minister Hassan Diab said he was taking "a step back" so that he can stand with the Lebanese people "and fight the battle for change alongside them."
+In a brief televised speech, Prime Minister Hassan Diab said Monday that he was taking "a step back" so that he can stand with the Lebanese people "and fight the battle for change alongside them."

 "I declare today the resignation of this government.
 May God protect Lebanon,'' Diab announced.